RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Introduction

 \section{Introduction}

-Rolling bearings have extensive applications in various rotating machines, such as pumps, electric motors, wind turbines, and vehicles, but are also the most susceptible component in many mechanical systems.
-Therefore, for decades, engineers and scientists have focused on detecting faults in these bearings so that maintenance and repairs can be performed before a failure occurs.
-Faults and defects are often induced by contamination wear, poor lubrication, and improper mounting, among others \citep{CERRADA2018169, kim_prognostics_2017, JIA2018619, cubillo_review_2016}.
-However, accurately identifying the presence of a fault can be challenging in practical scenarios, particularly when the fault is in its early stages (incipient stage) and the signal-to-noise ratio of the monitored signal is low.
+Rolling bearings are commonly used in various rotating machinery, such as pumps, electric motors, wind turbines, and vehicles, but they are also among the most failure-prone components in these systems.
+Consequently, engineers and scientists have tried to detect faults early in these components, so that timely maintenance and repairs can be performed.
+Faults and defects are often induced by contamination wear, poor lubrication, and improper mounting, among others~\citep{CERRADA2018169, kim_prognostics_2017, JIA2018619, cubillo_review_2016}.
+However, accurately identifying the presence of a fault can be challenging in practical scenarios, particularly when the fault is in its early stages and the signal-to-noise ratio is low.

-A defect primarily induces mechanical vibrations that can be detected by an accelerometer or microphone and used to determine whether a fault is present or not.
-Traditionally, mechanical engineers have used model-based methods, which are based solely on threshold values of different signals (data) at predetermined fault frequencies to detect bearing faults.
-Therefore, these models can only describe the signal characteristics of a few specific fault types, but real-world bearing faults are often more complex.
-Alternatively, many researchers have adopted a data-driven approach using machine learning (ML) and deep learning (DL) \citep{filippetti_recent_2000, awadallah_application_2003, batista_classifier_2013, liu_artificial_2018}.
-This approach stands in contrast to the conventional model-based methods described above, as it offers a more sophisticated, less error-prone, and more precise means of assessing the health of a bearing \citep{tobon-mejia_data-driven_2012, liewald_perspectives_2022}.
+A defect primarily induces mechanical vibrations that can be detected by an accelerometer or a microphone.
+Mechanical engineers have traditionally used model-based methods, which are based solely on threshold values of different signals at predetermined fault frequencies.
+These models can only describe the signal characteristics of a few specific types of faults, but faults in the real world are often more complicated.
+Thus, researchers have adopted data-driven approaches using machine learning (ML) and deep learning (DL)~\citep{filippetti_recent_2000, awadallah_application_2003, batista_classifier_2013, liu_artificial_2018}, as they offer more precise means of assessing the health of a bearing~\citep{tobon-mejia_data-driven_2012, liewald_perspectives_2022}.

 An important metric in bearing diagnostics is the remaining useful life (RUL).
-The RUL is defined as the time interval between the current inspection time and a future point in time at which the bearing will stop working.
-The RUL is considered an important indicator of a bearing's health and can be used to detect faults before they lead to failures \citep{guo_recurrent_2017, zheng_data-driven_2018, al_masry_remaining_2019, wang_hybrid_2020, wang_remaining_2022, xu_rul_2022, xu_novel_2023}.
-Accurately estimating the RUL can help engineers plan for maintenance in advance and thereby enhance the overall reliability and safety of the machinery.
+The RUL is defined as the time interval between the current inspection time and a future point in time at which the bearing reaches the end of its useful life or fails.
+The RUL is considered an important indicator of the health of a bearing and can be used to detect mechanical faults before they lead to actual failure~\citep{guo_recurrent_2017, zheng_data-driven_2018, al_masry_remaining_2019, wang_hybrid_2020, wang_remaining_2022, xu_rul_2022, xu_novel_2023}.
+Accurately estimating the RUL can help engineers plan maintenance in advance.